 Orifice valves are either fully open or closed.

 Backflush orifices at least once per day and more frequently if required.
-During periods of high fish and debris passage, April 1 through July 31 (except in 2018 when bypass operations begin March 1), orifices should be inspected and backflushed three times per 24 hours, or more frequently as determined by the Project Biologist to keep orifices clean.
+During periods of high fish and debris passage, April 1 through July 31, orifices should be inspected and backflushed three times per 24 hours, or more frequently as determined by the Project Biologist to keep orifices clean.
 If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, the respective turbine unit generation may be restricted to the lower end of the 1% turbine efficiency range to minimize orifice plugging problems.
 Little Goose does not currently have an automatic backflush system in operation.

 Water-up valve capable of operating when needed.